jozu-ai/promptkit/README.md

-# PromptKit
+# Jozu PromptKit

-PromptKit is a developer toolkit for recording and replaying prompt sessions with LLM APIs.
+Jozu PromptKit is a developer toolkit for recording and replaying prompt sessions with LLM APIs.

 This repository contains a minimal prototype with a CLI and a terminal UI.